marianocamarzana/challengue-recipes/README.md

        - 3 - The recipe is updated and subsequently persisted in the database

 3. ### Additional configuration
-    - Configuration was added to the project so that the solution can be embedded within the following docker image openjdk:11.0.6-jre (available in docker hub).
+    - Configuration was added to the project so that the solution can be embedded within the following docker image openjdk:11.0.6-jre.

 3. ### Security
     - For the challenge, authentication was added to the application through Spring Security using Basic Auth, for commercial applications OAuth2 is used since it provides a more robust level of security compared to Basic Authentication.
 Instead of sending credentials (username and password) in each request, OAuth2 uses access tokens that have a limited lifespan and do not contain sensitive information.
 This reduces the risk of credential exposure and improves the overall security of the application.